O8. Hypoxaemia and pulmonary hypertension

 Thus, there are no data at present that clearly support the use of vasodilators generally in COPD patients with PHT.
 However severe PHT is uncommon in patients with even advanced emphysema.
 As such, where appropriate, a careful search for other potential causes of PHT should be undertaken and an alternative diagnosis considered.

 Chest x-rays may show enlargement of proximal pulmonary arteries, but right ventricular enlargement is difficult to detect because of hyperinflation.
 Right axis deviation and P pulmonale on ECG may be difficult to detect because of low voltage traces (also a result of hyperinflation).
 Multifocal atrial tachycardia and atrial fibrillation are common.
 A pulmonary artery to aorta ratio of greater than one as measured on CT chest has been used as a marker of possible pulmonary hypertension.
-Wells et al used this measure in over 1,000 subjects and prospectively found its presence lead to an significantly increased risk of future exacerbations odds ratio, 3.44; 95% CI, 2.78 to 4.25; P<0.001 (Wells 2012) [evidence level III-2].
+Wells et al used this measure in over 1,000 patients and prospectively found its presence lead to an significantly increased risk of future exacerbations odds ratio, 3.44; 95% CI, 2.78 to 4.25; P<0.001 (Wells 2012) [evidence level III-2].

 Retrospective data from 60 patients with severe COPD who had undergone CT chest, transthoracic echocardiography and right heart catheterisation showed that a CT chest pulmonary artery to aorta ratio greater than one was 73% sensitive and 84% specific for pulmonary hypertension with right heart catheter as the gold standard.
 This was significantly more sensitive and specific than transthoracic echocardiography (Iyer 2014)[evidence level IV].